 - Toad in the hole (sausages in pudding batter often served with gravy),

-- Haggis (Scottish pudding of sheep’s heart, liver, lungs, onions, oatmeal, spices and some stock)
+- Haggis (sheeps stomach stuffed with sheep’s heart, liver, lungs, onions, oatmeal, spices and some stock)

 - Sticky Toffee Pudding